 - Select Organization.
 A drop-down menu will appear.

-- Before using ePortal, register online then download and complete the ADEQ Electronic Signature Agreement form and mail it to the Electronic Signature Agreement Committee, Arkansas Department of Environmental Quality, 5301 Northshore Drive, North Little Rock, AR 72118.
+- Before using ePortal, register online then download and complete the DEQ Electronic Signature Agreement form and mail it to the Electronic Signature Agreement Committee, Arkansas Department of Environmental Quality, 5301 Northshore Drive, North Little Rock, AR 72118.

 Why use ePortal?

 The NPDES program relies heavily on self-monitoring and self-reporting by the permittee to determine compliance with effluent limits.
 Beginning December 21, 2016, Arkansas National Pollutant Discharge Elimination System (NPDES) permittees are required to submit discharge monitoring reports (DMRs) electronically using the web-based tool NetDMR.
-ADEQ offers weekly classes to help you get acquainted with NetDMR.
+DEQ offers weekly classes to help you get acquainted with NetDMR.
 The classes are free but, pre-registration is required.

 Enforcement analysts work closely with both representatives of permitted facilities and the public on a daily basis to keep the waters of Arkansas clean and safe for everyone to enjoy.
 Inspectors make unannounced visits to determine compliance at permitted facilities.
 If a permitted facility is out of compliance with federal or state laws, it may be subject to an enforcement action.